-- Have a current, undisciplined Missouri EMT License. - Have a current, undisciplined Missouri Registered Nurse License. - Submit a letter of support to Missouri BEMS and receive approval. - Complete application process as described in Sub-Section 3.490.20 Paramedic Academy Application and Selection Process (page 148).
+- Have a current, undisciplined Missouri EMT License. - Have a current, undisciplined Missouri Registered Nurse License. - Complete application process as described in Sub-Section 3.490.20 Paramedic Academy Application and Selection Process (page 151).

 Upon acceptance into the program, the final written and practical exams will be completed.
 A gap analysis will be completed to address areas needed for paramedic proficiency.
 An individual learning plan will be created based on that gap analysis that will include the following areas: